 Josh Zimmerman obtained his Master in Social Work from Wurzweiler School of Social Work, with a concentration in Group Work.
 Josh is passionate about supporting and counseling families and youth, through which he utilizes a Strength Based Approach, advocacy and problem solving skills.
 Through assessments and engagement, Josh focuses on useful relationship-building techniques, coping mechanisms and self-discovery.
 As an active member of JQY's Young Adult programs and living in the NYC queer community, Josh joined the Drop-in Center team with the hope of giving back to the next generation of LGBTQ youth and young adults.
-Josh currently serves as Assistant Director of Student Aid at Yeshiva University
+Josh currently serves as a medical social worker in Rogosin Institute West Side Dialysis.

 Justin Spiro received his Masters in Social Work from New York University, with a strong focus on clinical work with adolescents and older teenagers.
 Justin worked as a Clinical Social Worker at Astor Services for Family and Children where he ran a satellite clinic in the Bronx - providing individual, family, and group psychotherapy to clients, ages 11 to 17.
 Common presenting problems in his practice included depression, anxiety, trauma, anger management, and adjustment disorders.
 Justin is trained in Cognitive Behavioral Therapy (CBT) as well as Eye Movement Desensitization and Reprocessing Therapy (EMDR).

 Justin has spoken on multiple panels as part of the JQY Speakers Bureau and regularly engages with Orthodox rabbis, day school administrators, school guidance counselors, and other community leaders.
 He is currently the school social worker at Maspeth High School in Queens.

 Mordy Walfish is Chief Operating Officer of Leading Edge, the Alliance for Excellence in Jewish Leadership.
 Previously, he served as Vice President for Programs at Repair the World.
 As a Wexner Graduate Fellow, he completed an MPA in non-profit management from NYU.
 Mordy is the winner of the 2015 JPRO Network Young Professional Award and is a Schusterman Fellow.
 He lives in Brooklyn, NY.

 Coming soon :)